Professional wrestling: From sport to choreography

 A major influence on professional wrestling was carnival culture.
-Wrestlers around the turn of the 20th century sometimes worked as carnival attractions.
+Wrestlers in the late 19th century worked in carnival shows.
 For a fee, a visitor could challenge the wrestler to a quick match.
-If the challenger defeated the champion in a short time frame, usually 15 minutes, he won a prize.
-Such carnival wrestlers used catch wrestling because they could quickly defeat their challengers with a painful hold.
-To encourage visitors, the carnival operators staged rigged matches in which a plant in the audience challenged the champion and won, giving the audience the impression that the champion was easy to beat.
-This practice taught wrestlers the art of staging rigged matches and fostered a mentality that spectators were marks to be duped.
-The term kayfabe is thought to come from carny slang.
+If the challenger defeated the champion in a short time frame, usually 15 minutes, they won a prize.
+To encourage challenges, the carnival operators staged rigged matches in which an accomplice posing as a visitor challenged the champion and won, giving the audience the impression that the champion was easy to beat.
+This practice taught wrestlers the art of staging matches and fostered a mentality that spectators were marks to be duped.
+The term kayfabe comes from carny slang.